-Dr. Richard Venditti is the Elis-Signe Olsson Professor in the Department of Forest Biomaterials (formerly the Wood and Paper Science) at North Carolina State University in Raleigh, North Carolina.
-He is a teacher, researcher, advisor and short course instructor/director.
-Dr. Venditti’s research group has as a goal to develop and understand systems for the effective utilization of renewable resources to produce sustainable products, including polymeric materials and biofuels.
-He is also actively involved in paper science and technology research, with activity in paper recycling, tissue products, biodegradability research and in environmental life cycle analysis of renewable materials.
-He has published approximately one hundred peer-reviewed manuscripts and an equal number of scientific presentations.
+Dr. Venditti’s research group has as a goal to develop and understand systems for the effective utilization of renewable plant resources to produce sustainable products, including polymeric materials and biofuels.
+He is also actively involved in paper science and technology research, with activity in paper recycling, tissue products, biodegradability research and in environmental life cycle analysis of bioproducts.
+He has published approximately 150 peer-reviewed manuscripts and an equal number of scientific presentations.

-Current ongoing research involves the conversion of starch and hemicelluloses into advanced particles and gels, use of hemicellulose for liquid biofuels, fractionation of recycled papermaking fibers, separation of deformable tacky contaminants with pressure screens in paper recycling, generation of cellulose and other synthetic polymer microfiber particles during laundering, aquatic biodegradation of natural and synthetic materials, extraction of chemicals from biomass, conversion of paper residues into ethanol, and the strength properties of recycled fibers in paper and tissue.
+Current ongoing research involves the conversion of starch and hemicelluloses into advanced particles and gels, use of hemicellulose for liquid biofuels, application of recycled paper fibers into tissue, separation of deformable tacky contaminants with pressure screens in paper recycling, generation of cellulose and other synthetic polymer microfiber particles during laundering, aquatic biodegradation of natural and synthetic materials, extraction of chemicals from biomass, conversion of paper residues into ethanol, and the strength properties of recycled fibers in paper and tissue.
 He is currently heading a multi-organization research project to understand the fate of microparticles from laundering in the environment.
 He also is the principal investigator of a four year, $2.75 million United States Department of Agriculture program, entitled, Preparing Diverse and Rural Students and Teachers to Meet the Challenges of the Bioproducts and Bioenergy Industry.

 He is also active in analysis of emerging biofuel technologies using environmental life cycle analysis tools.
 In this pursuit, he is an active teacher and researcher in the area of environmental life cycle analysis.
 Venditti has performed LCA research for the USDA, DOE, and CORRIM in the area of LCA of biofuels, biomaterials, and conventional products such as paper.
 He has consulted for several companies in the area of environmental LCA and is an active LCA reviewer.